Luisrosario2604/Speed-Detection/README.md

 - Video support (work with photos / video and camera)
 - Detection of a specific object (via the 3 steps: color detection, shape and finally the center of the object)
 - Object speed detection
-- Minimization of errors and of the cost function (deletion of extravagant data (if there is any)
+- Minimization of errors and the cost function (deletion of extravagant data, if any)

 ## Requirements